 Metaphor, especially body and science metaphors

-Always: Just So Stories/Rudyard Kipling and other picturebooks; The Phantom Tollbooth/Norton Juster and other young adult fantasy fiction; Cosmicomics/Italo Calvino; The Everyday Language of White Racism/Jane Hill; the NYTimes, but with some grains of salt.
+Always: Just So Stories/Rudyard Kipling and other picturebooks; The Phantom Tollbooth/Norton Juster and other young adult fantasy fiction; Cosmicomics/Italo Calvino; Start Where You Are/and others by Pema Chodron; the NY Times, but with some grains of salt.

 Fur; Cradle Will Rock; The King of Hearts; Disney's Robin Hood; Wet Hot American Summer; Into The Woods (old versions 4eva);The Brave Little Toaster; Newsies; the Marat/Sade; Pina; nature docus; Target Women; videos of Brene Brown and Alan Watts; Last Week Tonight w JO; Miss Fisher's Murder Mysteries; Firefly; The Simpsons; Steven Universe.
 Did you see Muscle Shoals or What Happened Ms Simone on netflix?

 Folk, blues, soul, hip hop, canto popular, new weird america, 'indie', 'world music', rockn'roll, rough jazz, classical, people/ladies who don't always try to make their voices sound pretty, people who speak truth to power and feelings, radio top forties, Radiolab, TAL, Reveal, 2 Dope Queens, Democracy Now!

 TLC (the band, the care, the love, and especially the tenderness)